-While the present application is outline only, information should be provided to demonstrate how internal networks will connect to the external cycle network.
+While the application is outline only, information should be provided to demonstrate how internal networks will connect to the external cycle network.

 New cycleways have been agreed as part of the development at Loachbrook Farm to the north of the site.
 These are to be located on Holmes Chapel Road and on Sandbach Road.
 The Transport Assessment should demonstrate how cycle facilities will be required on Padgbury Lane to connect the site to this new infrastructure.
-A revised document has been provided.